Richard Schulze-Kossens: Later life

 After the Second World War ended, Schulze changed his name to "Richard Schulze-Kossens".
 He was held in an American internment camp for three years.
 After being released, he worked as a salesman and wrote several books.

-He remained in contact with a group of former adjutants, secretaries and other staffers who continued to have a favourable view of Hitler following the end of the war.
+He remained in contact with a group of former adjutants, secretaries and other staff members who continued to have a favourable view of Hitler following the end of the war.
 Schulze-Kossens died of lung cancer on 3 July 1988.
 More than 100 former SS members attended his funeral, with many wearing the insignia of an SS veterans association, and his casket was draped with tributes from former SS units.
 Werner Grothmann and two former Nazi officers provided eulogies.